 Experience is not always the best teacher

-A lot of people think that having a few failed relationships is helpful in preparing them for marriage.
-Some even go so far as seeing the first marriage itself as a ‘starter marriage’; the first of several and not a very serious one at that.
+Many people think that having a few failed relationships is helpful in preparing them (or their children) for marriage.
+Some even go so far as seeing the first marriage itself as a ‘starter marriage’; the first of several marriages, and not to be considered very serious.
 They reason that a negative relationship experience is necessary for them to know what not to do in a relationship.

 But there is something else that is faulty with this thinking.
 There is an underlying assumption that the only way to learn about relationship is through mistakes; that we must endure failure and disaster in order to learn and mature.

 In truth, we can learn from both failing and succeeding.